jaskirat1616/Arvos-sdk/README.md

 **Problem**: Can't connect from iPhone
 - Ensure both devices on same Wi-Fi network
-- Check firewall settings (allow port 9090)
+- Check firewall settings (allow the protocol's port)
-- Try: `nc -l 9090` to test port
+- Try: `nc -l <port>` to test port connectivity
+- Verify the correct protocol is selected in the iOS app

 **Problem**: QR code not scanning
 - Increase terminal font size
 - Use manual IP entry instead
-- Check QR code contains correct IP
+- Check QR code contains correct IP and port

+**Problem**: Protocol-specific connection failures

+**gRPC:**
+- Ensure iOS 18+ is installed
+- Check that port 50051 is not blocked
+- Verify protobuf code is generated correctly

+**MQTT:**
+- Ensure Mosquitto broker is running: `mosquitto -c mosquitto.conf`
+- Check broker is listening on all interfaces (not just localhost)
+- Verify broker port (default 1883) is accessible

+**HTTP/REST:**
+- Use the Mac's actual LAN IP (not 0.0.0.0)
+- Check App Transport Security settings in iOS app
+- Verify firewall allows port 8080

+**Bluetooth LE:**
+- Ensure Bluetooth is enabled on both devices
+- Check that the iOS app is advertising (BLE toggle enabled)
+- Verify Python script can access Bluetooth (may need permissions)

+**QUIC/HTTP3:**
+- Generate and install TLS certificates
+- Ensure aioquic is installed: `pip install aioquic`
+- For local testing, install self-signed certificate on iPhone
+- Verify port 4433 is not blocked

 ### Performance Issues